What Does EGFR+ Lung Cancer Mean?

 EGFR inhibitors

 An EGFR inhibitor is a type of targeted therapy.
 It is also called a tyrosine kinase inhibitor (TKI) and comes in pill form.
 EGFR inhibitors block the EGFR protein from telling cells to grow.
 This can help stop the spread of cancer.
-EGFR inhibitors include:1,2
+There are several examples of EGFR inhibitors.1,3,5

 - Tagrisso® (osimertinib)